Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 Evidence & Scientific Rationale

-Visualizing the inverse non-linear relationship between non-contrast 120 kV CT attenuation and MRI-PDFF (the non-invasive gold standard).
+Visualizing the inverse non-linear relationship between non-contrast 120 kV CT attenuation and MRI-PDFF (widely regarded as the leading non-invasive reference standard).

 1 Tool Logic: The "Gatekeeper"

 The calculator uses a Gatekeeper logic system.
-The CT scan detects the presence of structural fat, while labs (ALT, HDL-C) detect active inflammation and systemic metabolic dysfunction.
+The CT scan detects the presence of structural fat, while biomarkers (ALT, HDL-C) act as a secondary filter refining the probability of active inflammation and systemic metabolic dysfunction.

 A. The Gatekeeper: CT Attenuation (≤ 40 HU)

-Lab values will only trigger a MASH alert if HU is ≤ 40 (the published gold-standard cutoff for moderate/severe steatosis).
-Without structural fat, elevated ALT indicates a different etiology entirely (e.g., viral or drug-induced injury).
+Lab values will only trigger a MASH composite alert if HU is ≤ 40 (the published gold-standard cutoff for moderate/severe steatosis).
+Without structural fat, alternative etiologies for elevated liver enzymes should be considered.

 If HU ≤ 40, the tool evaluates the labs.
-Entering ALT > 40 U/L or HDL-C < 1.1 mmol/L meets the Composite Triad, triggering the high-risk MASH alert UI.
+Entering ALT > 40 U/L or HDL-C < 1.1 mmol/L meets the Composite Triad, reflecting a high-risk pattern associated with MASH.

 2 The Physical Principle